-A Symposium Reflection Paper summarizing the findings and results of this discussion is now available.
+A Symposium Reflection Paper summarising the findings and results of this discussion is now available.

 Once introductions were completed, the delegates were invited to take part in a networking session, which allowed each academic from India the opportunity to meet and briefly discuss their work with each academic from Europe.